 - A floating log

 It was 17° and partially sunny in Kelowna a couple of days ago when I was out and about, the weather was perfect!
 To scope out Ogopogo, I decided to take a walk down by Kelowna City Park and the Waterfront Boardwalk.
 The park/waterfront/marina area is a beautiful location to go for a walk and enjoy the scenery of Lake Okanagan.
 I loved breathing in the fresh air and soaking in the moments.
 People were out today and maintaining/respecting the social distancing measures of COVID-19.
+I also searched out Oggy while taking a hike up on Knox Mountain.

 Around town, Oggy takes the form of a cartoonish 15-foot-long green and cream coloured statue placed along Kelowna’s waterfront walk.
-I also spotted another Oggy down at the Parkinson Recreation Centre at the kids water park (not open due to coronovirus).
+I also spotted another Oggy down at the Parkinson Recreation Centre at the kids water park (not open due to coronavirus).

 I’m not going to get into all of the reported “sightings” in this blog.
 You can easily search online and find all that you’re looking for there with one click.
-My blog is to capture MY experience around Lake Okanagan, on searching out Oggy, and to capture the beautiful sights.
+My blog is to capture MY experience around Lake Okanagan, on searching for Oggy, and to capture the beautiful sights.

 Here are a few shots of my walk about around Lake Okanagan down by the marina and Kelowna City Park.